106-Nauticraft/httprequest-spy/README.md

 You can define the body of your expected request as an anonymous object or target a specific property.

+> Note: payloads are compared using a custom comparison tool that will do a deep equal and returns all the mismatching properties.
+See the [Comparison](src/HttpRequestSpy.Tests/Comparison) folder.

+> Note 2 : By default, in the error message the payload of the recorded request won't be displayed because it would create a too long message.
+We only display the mismatching properties.
+Sometimes, for debugging purpose, you might want to display the full payload.
+To do so, you can pass `true` to the `logRecordedRequestPayload` parameter.

 #### Check Json payload